 Jacobowitz represents University of Miami School of Law on the Florida Bar’s CLE Committee and served as the Law School’s United Way Ambassador for the past ten years.
 She also served as the faculty advisor to the University of Miami School of Law Alumni Association for the past two years.

 In 2018, Jacobowitz was nominated and invited to become an American Bar Foundation Fellow, which is “a global honorary society of attorneys, judges, law faculty, and legal scholars whose public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and to the welfare of their communities.
 Membership in the Fellows is limited to one percent of lawyers licensed to practice in each jurisdiction.
 Fellows are recommended by their peers and elected by the Board of the American Bar Foundation.”

 Prior to devoting herself to legal education, Jacobowitz practiced law for over twenty years.
 She began her career as a Legal Aid attorney in the District of Columbia; prosecuted Nazi war criminals at the Office of Special Investigations of the U.S. Department of Justice; was in private practice with general practice and commercial litigation firms in Washington, D.C. and Miami; and served as in-house counsel for a large Miami based corporation.

 Jacobowitz has a J.D. from George Washington University and a B.S. in Speech from Northwestern University.
 She is admitted to practice in the District of Columbia, Florida, and California and is a certified civil court mediator.
 She maintains an active legal ethics consulting practice.
-Jacobowitz and her family have made South Florida their home for the past 30 years.
+Jacobowitz and her family have made South Florida their home for the past 31 years.